Image placeholder

 Soft Facts

-A precise definition of soft facts does not (yet) exist in the scientific literature.
+There is no precise definition of Soft Facts in the scientific literature (yet).
 We refer to everything that makes up a person - hard facts (professional competencies), soft skills (methodological competence, social competence, personal characteristics, etc.) - as well as the result that emerges from group dynamic processes as soft facts.
 This outcome includes personal experience, trust, responsibility, communication, mindfulness, resilience, motivation, emotional intelligence, self-efficiency, proactivity and learning.
-By looking at these dynamic processes that occur in the social context between people, it is possible to make soft facts measurable - just like hard facts.
+By looking at these dynamic processes that occur in the social context between people, it is possible to make Soft Facts measurable - just like hard facts.

 Greiser, C., Martini, J., Stephan, L., Tamdjidi, C. (2020) Tap Your Company's Collective Intelligence With Mindfulness.
 Boston Consulting Group x Awaris